Coconut oil is an excellent moisturizer for our skin and hair.

 - Then buff your furniture piece using a dry cloth

-- Making sure you move the cloth in wide circles along the sides and/or frames as well
+- Make sure you move the cloth in wide circles along the sides and/or frames as well

-- Finally, you can coat your wooden furniture with a natural furniture wax for a good polished look
+- Finally, you can coat your wooden furniture with natural wood wax for a well-polished look.

-Although applying wood wax is optional, I would recommend using it for getting extra protection.
+Although applying a waxy layer is optional, I recommend using it to get extra protection.

 Using the above buffing technique, you can even polish/condition your bare unpainted hardwood floors and leather couches – to make them shine instantly.

 Just ensure you let the oil sit and dry for several hours on the floor before you allow foot traffic and walking on them.

 Will Coconut Oil Go Rancid on Wood Surface?

 All varieties of coconut oil (refined, virgin or non-processed) are resistant to rancidification and do not have to be refrigerated.

 This is because of their high saturated fat content, making them slowly oxidize.